pitt-7TBRP/wmh_regional_seg/README.md

+# Purpose
-Segments the white matter hyperintensities and classifies them by white matter region.
+Segment FLAIR-white matter hyperintensities (WMHs) and classify them by white matter regions.

-Uses wmh_seg (https://github.com/jinghangli98/wmh_seg) and Freesurfer (https://surfer.nmr.mgh.harvard.edu/).
+Use wmh_seg (https://github.com/jinghangli98/wmh_seg) and Freesurfer (https://surfer.nmr.mgh.harvard.edu/).

-Citation for wmh_seg:

-Li, J., Santini, T., Huang, Y., Mettenburg, J. M., Ibrahim, T. S., Aizenstein, H. J., & Wu, M. (2024).
-wmh_seg: Transformer based U-Net for Robust and Automatic White Matter Hyperintensity Segmentation across 1.5 T, 3T and 7T. arXiv preprint arXiv:2402.12701.
+# How to use it

 Usage: